XINEXPORT/chatgpt-ai-healthapp/docs/ABOUT.md

 -

 ## Back-End
+- CareBuddy is designed using a View-Controller architecture to enable rapid development and simplicity.
+	- This design decision was influenced by our time constraints and priority to develop the core features without being concerned with the technical aspects of integrating and mapping database models.
-- We chose to use **Express.js** and **Node.js** to integrate back-end services to create GET and POST Endpoints so that we had the ability to save and store the user's Favorites.
+- We chose **Express.js** and **Node.js** to integrate back-end services to create GET and POST Endpoints so that we had the ability to save and store the user's Favorites.
-- We decided to use **OpenAI** after comparing a sampling of popular AI APIs, such as Amazon Bedrock, Azure Cognitive Services, Meta's LLAMA2, BERT on HuggingFace.com, and Groc Cloud.
-	- OpenAI had the easiest integration documentation, simplest API schemas, accurate responses, and affordable pricing options.
-- Our decision to not use a database was influenced by our time constraints and priority to develop the core features without being concerned with the technical aspects of integrating and mapping database models.
 - We effectively used in-built React utilities to allow short term storage for data which allowed us to demonstrate the core functionality of CareBuddy.
+- We used **OpenAI** after comparing a sampling of popular AI APIs, such as Amazon Bedrock, Azure Cognitive Services, Meta's LLAMA2, BERT on HuggingFace.com, and Groc Cloud.
+	- OpenAI had the easiest integration documentation, simplest API schema, accurate responses, and affordable pricing options.

 ## User Manual